 When you have a signed court order that divides parenting time and custody, you can face serious penalties if you intentionally violate it.
 If you’re just moving to a nearby town or suburb, and you won’t have any difficulties complying your child custody order, you may not need to modify your arrangement.
 However, if you’re moving farther away, you will need to craft a new custody arrangement with your child’s other parent and the court.
 Compared to many states, New York is very strict about parental relocation, and you may need a court order even if you’re moving just an hour and a half away.

-How the Courts Look at Parental Relocation Cases
+How the Courts Look at Parental Relocation Cases in Albany

 Our experience means that we understand what the courts look for when considering a parental relocation request.
 In determining whether the move is in the best interest of the child, the court asks: